 As Dodger gets to know the kids, he finds out they know how to sew clothes and uses their talents to impress Tangerine, one of the female bullies.
 Unfortunately, before Dodger can really hit it off with her, the kids are captured by The State Home for the Ugly, an institution that incarcerates anybody considered too ugly for society.
 Dodger and Manzini decide to infiltrate the prison and save the kids from being euthanized.

-The film's box office reception was abysmal, earning one and half million dollars while the film cost thirty million to make.
+The film's box office reception was abysmal, earning one and half million dollars while the film cost one million to make.
 It received three Razzie nominations the year it was released.

 This film provides examples for the following tropes: